-In this webinar, Global Reviews will reveal strategic insight from our COMPASS Banking 2020 research.
+In this webinar, Global Reviews revealed strategic insight from our COMPASS Banking 2020 research.
 COMPASS provides banks with the intelligence they need to understand their digital service maturity and delivers strategic insight into the performance of their competitors.
 The research methodology places consumer evidence at the core of decision making, removing opinions and assumptions, and ensuring brands can invest with confidence in their future digital feature innovation.

 COMPASS Banking 2020 is the largest and most extensive banking study ever conducted by Global Reviews.
 The research includes:

-This webinar will answer:
+This webinar answers:

 - How do the attitudes and behaviours of the young, tech-savvy, and expectant consumer differ to those of the older, traditional consumer?

 - What are the feature categories most important to both customer segments and which banks have invested most effectively to provide an experience matching consumer desirability?

 - A behind the login analysis of how global banks are providing these features and satisfying customer desires?